Echsecutor/Echsecutable-Memory/README.md

 This is a simple Memory App with original grafics.
 The focus is on simplicit and suitability for children, hence there are no text dialogs/buttons and of course no ads.

+##Privacy Policy

+This app does not collect or use any personal data.

 ##License